denwilliams/mqtt-state/README.md

 State management for home automation based on MQTT input/output.

-Allows for transformation of MQTT input events into managed state that is output as MQTT events.
+Allows for transformation of MQTT input events into managed state that is output in realtime as MQTT events, and fetchable at any time using Prometheus or simple JSON via HTTP.

-TODO: prometheus metrics

 ## Environment

-CONFIG_PATH - path to configuration file
+`CONFIG_PATH` - path to configuration file

 If not specified will default to `config.yml` in the app folder.